Mairis Briedis: Reserve fight

 On 28 June 2018, Briedis began training for his next bout, which was speculated to take place on the undercard of the WBSS final on 21 July at the Olympic Stadium in Moscow.
 His opponent was later announced to be French boxer Brandon Deslaurier (11–1–1, 1 KO).
 Briedis was also confirmed as the WBSS final substitute in case either Usyk or Murat Gassiev could not compete.
 The bout with Deslaurier was scheduled for ten rounds.
-Briedis went the ten round distance, defeating Deslaurier via UD.
+Briedis went the ten-round distance, defeating Deslaurier via UD.
 All three judges scored the fight 100–90.

 2018–19: World Boxing Super Series

 In August 2018, Briedis, along with Yuniel Dorticos, entered a second edition of the WBSS.
-Unlike the inaugural tournament, there was no world champions, as Usyk had unified all the titles.
+Unlike the inaugural tournament, there were no world champions, as Usyk had unified all the titles.
 Mateusz Masternak, Krzysztof Głowacki and Maxim Vlasov were other top contenders to join.

-Briedis vs. Gevor
+Briedis vs. Mikaelian

-As the #1 seed, Briedis chose to fight German boxer Noel Gevor (23–1, 10 KOs).
+As the #1 seed, Briedis chose to fight German boxer Noel Mikaelian (23–1, 10 KOs).
 Gevor was ranked at #14 by the WBC.
 On 26 September, it was announced that the Briedis vs. Gevor bout, along with the Głowacki vs. Vlasov would take place as a doubleheader on 10 November at the UIC Pavilion in Chicago, US.